-5.3 Ideally, your precautions will reduce risk as far as reasonably practicable.
+Ideally, your precautions will reduce risk as far as is reasonable

-- You are fully justified in balancing cost against risk in deciding what precautions are reasonable.
+- You are fully justified in balancing cost against risk in deciding what precautions are reasonable steps.

 Give priority to controlling risks which could affect large numbers of people or result in serious harm to individuals.

-6.1 The best option is to remove a hazard altogether.
+The best option is to remove a hazard altogether

-6.2 You can control risks with suitable systems and procedures.
+You can control risks with suitable systems and procedures

 These might include:

-- Physically separating employees from hazards.
-For example, by setting up barriers or cordoning off certain areas of the building.
+- physically separating employees from hazards (eg by setting up safety barriers or restricting access to certain areas);

-6.3 You can improve the effectiveness of procedures by providing appropriate information and training.
+You can improve effectiveness by providing appropriate information and training

-6.4 You can reduce risk by minimising exposure to the hazard.
+You can reduce risk by minimising exposure to the hazard

 - Only suitably trained employees should be allowed to operate or repair dangerous machinery.